- [dedication] "To the guerilla bookshop manager known to friends as 'ppint' [...]"

 A famous scene from the 1964 film Mary Poppins.
 Miss Poppins used her umbrella as a sort of magic wand to grant wishes for the children in her charge.
 See also the annotation for p.
 56.

-Susan is thinking of an 18th-century prayer still popular in parts of America:
+Susan is thinking of an 18th-century prayer still popular in parts of the US:

 Now I lay me down to sleep,